Camichan/kbn_aframe/README.md

 # KBN_AFRAME
-Plugin developed for Kibana that shows your data in a VR Experience Visualization.
+Kibana plugin developed to display your data in a VR Experience Visualization.

 ![Screenshot](images/Kbn_aframe_image.png)